MastiDev/Playtime-Achievements/README.md

 2. Extract the zip file.
 3. Open the world folder you want to install the datapack in.
 4. Paste the folder you extracted in step 2 in the datapack folder.
-5. Now the datapack should be installed.
+6. Now the datapack should be installed.

 ## Usage
-1. Join your world.
+1. Join/reload your world.
-5. Use `/function playtime:setup` to setup the datapack.
-6. Wait for the first 60 seconds and you should have now the first playtime achivment unlocked.
+2. Wait for the first 60 seconds and you should have now the first playtime achievement unlocked.
 And everthing is working :)

 ## Contributing
 1. Fork it!